DreamAudio: Customized Text-to-Audio Generation with Diffusion Models: Datasets and Evaluation Benchmark

-WavCaps~(WC)~\cite{wavcaps} is a machine-labeled dataset of audio captions generated through Large Language Models (LLMs).
+WavCaps~(WC)~\cite{wavcaps} is a machine-labeled dataset with audio captions generated through Large Language Models (LLMs).
 WavCaps contains $403,050$ audio clips collected from various datasets such as AudioSet~\cite{audioset} and FreeSound~\cite{freesound}, providing various durations of audio clips ranging from $0.1$s seconds to $68$ seconds.
-To align the length of the input and target audio clips, we only collect the samples with length of less than $10$ seconds, resulting in a group of $163,818$ audio samples.
-Then, we randomly select $95\%$ of the data for training and $5\%$ for testing.
+To align the length of the input and target audio clips, we only collect the clips shorter than $10$ seconds, resulting in a group of $163,818$ audio clips.
+Then, we randomly selected $5\%$ for testing, forming a set of similar size to the AudioCaps test set.